 These guidelines only apply to non-represented Manager and Senior Professional Staff (MSP), and Professional and Support Staff (PSS).

-The Equity Program Guide is not intended to be directional in nature, and is intended as an informational resource for supervisors.
+The Equity Program Guide is intended as an informational resource for supervisors and is not a directive.

-Use these guidelines in conjunction with

-University of California -
+Use these guidelines in conjunction with University of California - Policy PPSM-30: Compensation

-Policy PPSM-30:

-Compensation